 LOSS ALERT: ROSEN, TOP RANKED GLOBAL COUNSEL, Encourages Shift4 Payments, Inc. Investors to Inquire About Securities Class Action Investigation – FOUR

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Shift4 Payments, Inc. (NYSE: FOUR) resulting from allegations that Shift4 may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Shift4 Payments, Inc. FOUR resulting from allegations that Shift4 may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Shift4 securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.